techniklman/beautiful-jekyll/_posts/2017-10-11-change-cloudformer-port.md

 ![image](https://user-images.githubusercontent.com/32394146/31494774-6d181180-af87-11e7-9ad1-450fb219a564.png)

 Now, I had no idea what webserver this was on, it wasn't Apache.
-Looking at `htop` I see
+Looking at `htop` for anything LISTENing on port 443 we see

 ![image](https://user-images.githubusercontent.com/32394146/31495634-f8e8a10e-af8a-11e7-9870-2af8188b5dd7.png)

 this provides a clue.
 Googling for "thin server", I see that it's a Ruby webserver.
-Since this starts up with the server, we look at `/etc/rc.d/rc.local` to see the command that starts the server.
+Since this starts up with the server, we look at `/etc/rc.d/rc.local` (this script file is run once, before all other scripts have run but before the logon prompt appears) to see the command that starts the Ruby webserver.
 We get:

 ```bash
 [ec2-user@ip-172-31-4-114 ~]$ more /etc/rc.d/rc.local